University of California, Berkeley: Student groups

 The campus is home to several a cappella groups, including Drawn to Scale, Artists in Resonance, Berkeley Dil Se, the UC Men's Octet, the California Golden Overtones, DeCadence, and Noteworthy.
-The University of California Men's Octet was founded in 1948 and features a repertoire of barbershop, doo-wop, contemporary pop, modern alternative, and fight songs.
-Hewing to tradition, the groups perform weekly under Sather Gate on alternating days.
-Berkeley hosts a myriad other performing arts groups in comedy, dance, acting and instrumental music, and include jericho!, Improv & Sketch Comedy, The Movement, Taiko drumming, BareStage student musical theater, the Remedy Music Project, Main Stacks, AFX Dance, and TruElement.
+The University of California Men's Octet was founded in 1948.
 Since 1967, students and staff jazz musicians have had an opportunity to perform and study with the University of California Jazz Ensembles.
-Under the direction of Dr. David W. Tucker, who was hired by the Cal Band as a composer, arranger, and associate director, but was later asked to direct the jazz ensembles as it grew in popularity and membership, the group grew rapidly from one big band to multiple big bands, numerous combos, and numerous instrumental classes with multiple instructors.
 For several decades it hosted the Pacific Coast Collegiate Jazz Festival, part of the American Collegiate Jazz Festival, a competitive forum for student musicians.
-PCCJF brought jazz artists including Hubert Laws, Sonny Rollins, Freddie Hubbard, and Ed Shaughnessy to the Berkeley campus as performers, clinicians, and adjudicators.
-The festival later included high school musicians.
-Michael Wolff and Andy Narell are just a couple of its more famous alumni.
+PCCJF brought jazz artists including Hubert Laws, Sonny Rollins, Freddie Hubbard, and Ed Shaughnessy to the Berkeley campus as performers.
+Berkeley also hosts other performing arts groups in comedy, dance, acting and instrumental music.

-Berkeley student organizations also hosts many other conferences, seminars, and musical and theatrical performances, including the annual Sociological Research Symposium.

-Engineering Student Teams
+Engineering student teams

-Given UC Berkeley's STEM education and its proximity to Silicon Valley, there are a variety of student-run engineering teams that focus on winning design and engineering competitions.
+Given Berkeley's STEM education, there are a variety of student-run engineering teams that focus on winning design and engineering competitions.

 Berkeley has two prominent amateur rocketry teams: Space Enterprise at Berkeley (SEB) and Space Technologies and Rocketry (STAR).
 Both have launched solid-fuel sounding rockets and are currently developing liquid propellant rockets.
 The university also has two Formula SAE teams: Berkeley Formula Racing and Formula Electric Berkeley.
 Both of these teams participate in Formula SAE–run competitions, with the former focusing on internal combustion engines and the latter on electric motors.
 Berkeley has a number of other vehicle teams, including CalSol, CalSMV, and Human Powered Vehicle.